StrangeBeeCorp/docs/docs/thehive/administration/ldap/configure-ldap-server.md

 <!-- md:license Platinum -->

-This topic provides step-by-step instructions for configuring an [Lightweight Directory Access Protocol (LDAP) server](about-ldap.md) in TheHive, including Microsoft’s Active Directory (AD).
+This topic provides step-by-step instructions for configuring an [LDAP server](about-ldap.md) in TheHive, including Microsoft Active Directory (AD).

 Use this procedure to periodically synchronize your local TheHive database with LDAP, enabling automatic user account creation, updates, deletion, and assignment to [organizations](../organizations/about-organizations.md) and [permission profiles](../profiles/about-profiles.md) within TheHive.